Skip to content

 When teachers and students access Mindomo from itslearning, their Mindomo accounts will be automatically created, and they will be able to start mind mapping without any additional login.

-To start using Mindomo directly from itslearning, you need to add a new Mindomo LTI tool in your itslearning course.
+To start using Mindomo directly from itslearning, you need to add a new Mindomo LTI tool to your itslearning course.

 Step 1.
 Log into itslearning and select your course.